JetBrains/Qodana/topics/qodana-ide-plugin.md

 IntelliJ IDEA, PhpStorm, WebStorm, Rider, GoLand, PyCharm, and Rider installed via [JetBrains Toolbox App](https://www.jetbrains.com/toolbox-app/).

-<note>Prior to 2022.3, this was available as a plugin published
+<note>Prior to 2022.3, this functionality was available as a plugin published
 on <a href="https://plugins.jetbrains.com/plugin/16938-qodana">JetBrains Marketplace</a>.
-However, the plugin functionalities can differ from the functionalities described in this section.</note>
+However, it can differ from the functionalities described in this section.</note>

-Using the %product% functionality in your IDE, you can:
+Using your IDE, you can:

 * [Run %product% locally](#ide-plugin-run-qodana)
 * [Configure %product% for running in a CI pipeline](#ide-plugin-cicd)